Chigwell Prep School A GSG School

 Competition for pre-prep even fiercer than when we last visited.
 For entry into the pre-prep at 4, around 160 applicants for the 40 places, with young candidates evaluated via an assessment based on the EYFS curriculum and is primarily play based (top tip: they are mainly looking for good command of language).

-Even more cut-throat at junior school level, where there are 120 applications for 20 places at 7+.
+Even more cut-throat at prep school level, where there are 120 applications for 20 places at 7+.
 At this stage, there’s an assessment, interview and report or reference from previous school.
 Another 40 places become available at 11+ - around six times as many as this apply.
 Exam and interviews are the deciding factor at this point.

 Exit